THE FRONIUS OHMPILOT, A HEATING HERO – PART 1

 |6 - 9 kW||0 - 3 kW adjustable||3 kW fixed||3 kW fixed|

-The Ohmpilot can be used, for example, to consecutively control a 9kW heating element in a hot water tank and a 9kW heating element in a heating tank in an infinitely variable manner.
+The Ohmpilot can be used, for example, to feed a 9kW heating element in a hot water tank in an infinitely variable manner.
+An additional 9kW load can be controlled using a relay output.
 This will ensure that your customers are using PV energy in the most efficient way and heating water with little excess energy.

 Another possible application is shift storage in boilers.

 The first heating element starts off by heating just the top third of the boiler and then heats the bottom two thirds at a later stage.
 This way, your customers will have hot water available immediately but only a little excess energy.
 This makes even more sense when combined with the minimum temperature setting (see Point 7) because then only a third of the boiler will be kept at temperature.

 4. The Fronius Ohmpilot can be combined perfectly with a gas, oil or pellet heating system

 The Fronius Ohmpilot can be combined with a modern heat pump and it is also the perfect addition to existing gas, oil and pellet heating systems.